Supplement Solutions for Swallowing Difficulties

 Vitamin D3 25 mcg (1000 IU) Liquid Drops

 Vitamin D3 Liquid Drops are designed for individuals who don't get enough vitamin D from sunlight or diet and prefer a non-pill, liquid vitamin.
-Each small, one-ounce bottle provides almost 600 drops of 1000 IU (25 mcg) of vitamin D3.
+Each small, one-ounce bottle provides about 1,200 drops of 1000 IU (25 mcg) of vitamin D3.

 With almost 70% of adults taking at least one prescription medication – and more than 20 percent taking five or more2 – difficulty swallowing makes the ability to take the medications prescribed by their physicians extremely challenging.
 According to Dr. Kettles, “People who have never had a problem can create one by taking too many pills.”

 When it comes to vitamin supplementation, consumers now have more options than ever.
-“There are options – particularly for vitamins that are notoriously large -including multivitamins, fish oil capsules, calcium tablets.
-Multivitamins come in chewable or liquid forms. ”
+“There are options, particularly for vitamins that are notoriously large, including multivitamins, fish oil capsules, and calcium tablets.
+Multivitamins are available in both chewable and liquid forms. ”

-“When I started at Cooper Clinic, I’d have patients who want to take a multivitamin.
+“When I started at Cooper Clinic, I had patients who wanted to take a multivitamin.
 And, they’d whisper to me, ‘I’ll just take my kid’s Flintstones chewables.’
 Like it was a bad thing to do.
 I said, ‘That’s great!’
 Because they kind of like taking it.
 It’s almost like a little treat.
 It got them to take their multivitamin and didn’t make them gag every morning.
 Some people just do better with chewables.”

 In terms of her own personal regimen, Dr. Kettles prefers a few favorite non-pill supplements.
 “I do have a few go-to ones.
 Fish oil is a big one because those capsules are large.
 One product is Coromega, which is a squeeze pack of omega-3 fish oil in gel form.
 It doesn’t taste sweet.
 But it doesn’t taste like fish.
 So, it really goes down easy.
-Magnesium is a popular supplement because it helps with relaxation for bedtime as well as with cramps and constipation.
+Magnesium is a popular supplement because it helps with relaxation for bedtime† as well as with cramps† and constipation†.
 People like magnesium gummies.
-The calm brand makes magnesium gummies and powder.”
+And Natural Vitality makes magnesium gummies and powder†.”

 Advanced Omega-3 Liquid Supplement